 The power of experiential learning is realized throughout the Tuck curriculum, from the required First-Year Project course, to the on-the-ground experiences that make up TuckGO, to enriching core and elective courses that empower Tuck faculty to bring their methods of intellectual inquiry into the classroom.

 Tuck’s centers and initiatives, which offer distinct pathways of learning and application in areas of high relevance to students and the broader world, are another practical proving ground for newly-acquired insights.
-For example, students interested in launching their own venture can call on the vast resources of Tuck's Center for Private Equity and Entrepreneurship, which supports student e-ship through a range of programs, activities, and events.
+For example, students interested in launching their own venture can call on the vast resources of Tuck's Center for Entrepreneurship, which supports student e-ship through a range of programs, activities, and events.

 Number of years the Tuck curriculum has included an action-based experiential learning course.